bigtangle/bigtangle/readme.md

 ## Public BigTangle and permissioned BigTangle

-## the source code will be published here.
+## the source code is only in our GIT now and will be published here.